-There were no transfers of assets or liabilities between the fair value measurement levels during the years ended December 31, 2018 and 2017.
+There were no liabilities measured at fair value on a recurring and non-recurring basis as of December 31, 2019 and 2018.
+There were no transfers of assets or liabilities between the fair value measurement levels during the years ended December 31, 2019 and 2018.